-This is the third instalment to the Unwanted Life story series, with this story coming from James M. Lane.
-James is a dad of two, husband, project manager, and the writer for Perfect Manifesto, a blog writing about living a healthier, fulfilling life.
-Today James will be sharing his workplace experience of being hassled by a manager and how that led to a broken mind.
+This is the third instalment in the Unwanted Life story series, with this story coming from James M. Lane.
+James is a dad of two, husband, project manager, and the writer of Perfect Manifesto, a blog writing about living a healthier, fulfilling life.
+Today, James will be sharing his workplace experience of being hassled by a manager and how that led to a broken mind.

 Without further ado, here’s James’s story in his own words.